 In one of the studies, middle-aged women consuming the most vitamin K had the lowest risk of hip fracture.
-Risk of hip fracture was decreased 45 percent for ≥1 servings/day of green leafy vegetables.
+The risk of hip fracture was decreased 45 percent for ≥1 serving/day of green leafy vegetables.

 In the second study, elderly men and women who consumed the highest intake of vitamin K had a 65 percent decreased risk of hip fracture than those who ate less (14).

 As long as the calcium and vitamin D intake of vegans is adequate, their bone health is probably not an issue because their diet contains an ample supply of other protective factors for bone health.

 8. Vegan snacks can help prevent certain types of cancer.
 Researchers recently examined the association between dietary patterns (non-vegetarians, Lacto-vegetarians — eat a diet that includes vegetables as well as dairy products, Pesca — a vegetarian who also consumes fish and seafood, vegan and semi-vegetarian) and the overall cancer incidence among 69,120 participants.